YunussEmree/LeetCodeJava/README.md

 # Some good methods learned from leetcode problems

 System.gc() -> run garbage collection.
-Good for memory but not good for runtime.
+Good for memory but not good for runtime. <br>
 System.arraycopy() -> optimize a copy array method.
-Good for memory and runtime.
+Good for memory and runtime. <br>